Singled Out for God

 Many outsiders find it hard to see the single life as a vocation because many may be single: the widowed, the divorced, the never married etc. They say it lacks the marks of other vocations: permanence, a defined apostolate, a public dimension, call and choice.
 These “perceived lacks” can be the result of a superficial and external viewing of the situation.

-is a characteristic of the vocation – a willingness to follow what is being asked of one now with an understanding that the now may extend to a lifetime.
+This is a characteristic of the vocation; a willingness to follow what is being asked of one now with an understanding that the "now" may extend to a lifetime.
 A decision to remain single for life does not seem an important part of this vocation.

 There are no ceremonies to mark this decision but just being a single person is a very public declaration.
 As with other vocations it is not the ceremony but the daily living that is the declaration.

 Lack of Choice